DefiCliq (CLIQ) Trading Down 20.9% Over Last Week

 - AXIA Coin (AXC) traded up 0% against the dollar and now trades at $13.43 or 0.00069182 BTC.

 DefiCliq launched on November 11th, 2020.
 DefiCliq’s total supply is 990,000,000 coins.
+DefiCliq’s official message board is deficliq.medium.com.
 DefiCliq’s official Twitter account is @deficliq and its Facebook page is accessible here.
 The official website for DefiCliq is www.deficliq.com.
-The official message board for DefiCliq is deficliq.medium.com.

 DefiCliq Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as DefiCliq directly using U.S. dollars.
-Investors seeking to trade DefiCliq should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as DefiCliq directly using US dollars.
+Investors seeking to acquire DefiCliq should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DefiCliq using one of the aforementioned exchanges.

 Receive News & Updates for DefiCliq Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DefiCliq and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.